spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 <%(#Expandable title="What are the 'well-known components' (Position, Metadata, Persistence) used for?")%>The SpatialOS 'well-known components' are for information that are almost always necessary on each entity.

-**Position** is the canonical world position of the entity which, most importantly, is used by the SpatialOS load-balancer when dividing work between workers on a proximity basis.
+**Position** is the canonical world position of the entity which, most importantly, is used by the SpatialOS [load-balancer (SpatialOS documentation)](https://docs.improbable.io/reference/latest/shared/glossary#load-balancing) when dividing work between workers on a proximity basis.

 **Metadata** is an identifier of the type of entity.
 The SpatialOS GDK for Unity uses `Metadata` for matching to a Unity prefab name within your project.